 is, allowing one to navigate close to rare plants and flowers beds, without giving them a hair cut.

-Today, My older brothers have their own homes, and their own lawns, leaving me (the youngest) with our old family lawn.
-All 2.5 acres of it - we have the largest lawn in the neighborhood, but no ride-on mower.
+Now - my older brothers have their own homes, their own kids who they can torture, and their own lawns ( some, even with nice, neat rows and striped), which leaves me (the youngest) with our older ( ancient) family lawn.
+All 2.5 acres of it.
+Even though I have the largest lawn in the neighborhood, there is no ride-on mower in our garage - until now.
 All of our neighbors have riding mowers, which they use to cut their puney quarter acre lots, but a riding mower just never made my short-list.
 That is, until the folks at Troy Bilt came along, and I discovered this odd, yet appealing design.
+And, the seat, cup holder and…mmmmm I kind of like it.

 When I chose to review a ride on mower, the decision did not come easy.
 Believe me, Troy Bilt makes some serious lawn equipment, but if I was to really be honest about this review, I wanted to find something new, not just accept a fancy ride on with headlights and all the bells and whistles just because it was free.
 Sure, it would have been fun to ask for a giant lawn tractor, or even a zero-turn beast just like the one that the landscapers use ( hey, Joe still isn't talking to me!), but as a product designer, I was not finding anything interesting - from a usability point, about the more typical tractors or mowers.
 This past March, while in Scottsdale at our Troy Bilt Saturday 6 kick off, I saw exactly what I wanted to write about - this crazy smaller ride-on mower that looked like something one would see cruising down the chip aisle at your local WalMart than on a golf course.
 I had to know more about this thing.

-Thirdly, the 18 turning radius allows one to turn as if navigating around pallets of Oreos at a Wal.....wait - I mean I can carve around by alpine beds without trimming a single precious saxifraga from Tibet.
-Seriously, this is a huge plus as most ride on mowers are designed not for practical reasons, but for aesthetic ones.
-And forth, the chair-like seating allows ones knees to be in a comfortable position, leaving lots of room, especially around the steering wheel.
-I rarely find this in other ride-on mowers.
-So guy's, this is not just for you ladies, you too can now ride it - no excuses ( don't worry, the designers at Troy Bilt still took care to add a beer holder.
-Mow responsibly.
+Third, the 18 turning radius allows one to turn as if navigating around pallets of Oreos at a Wal.....wait - I mean I can carve around by alpine beds without trimming a single precious saxifraga from Tibet.
+Seriously, this is a huge plus for us with rare plants, as most ride on mowers are designed not for practical reasons - like for those people who have gardens, but instead for aesthetic ones.

 |See how the wheels steer?
 While sitting in the seat, I can see precisely where the lead wheel is running, allowing|